Competition and Consumer Protection Commission

-The Competition and Consumer Protection Commission (CCPC) is the Competition regulator in Ireland.
+The Competition and Consumer Protection Commission (CCPC) is the competition regulator in Ireland.
 It is an Irish state agency established in 2014, combining the previous functions of the Competition Authority and the National Consumer Agency.
 The amalgamation was effected by the Fine Gael–Labour coalition government as part of a reduction in state spending in response to the post-2008 Irish economic downturn; the new body also has increased powers.

+The Competition and Consumer Protection Act 2014 led to the establishment of the CCPC after it dissolved two bodies and transferred their powers to the CCPC.The CCPC does not intervene or become involved in individual disputes between consumers and sellers of goods or providers of services.
+It carries out several functions including the following.